Did you know that you could get money to boost your retirement savings — just for working as a physician in B.C.?

-If you’re a British Columbia doctor, you may be eligible for a contribution to your retirement savings through the Contributory Professional Retirement Savings Plan (CPRSP) — which can add an extra boost to your savings for retirement.
+If you’re a British Columbia doctor, you may be eligible for a reimbursement for your retirement savings through the Contributory Professional Retirement Savings Plan (CPRSP).

 You may also qualify if you are paid sessional or service contract income by one of the six health authorities in the province.

 2. Basic CPRSP benefit + length of service

 The benefit has two components: a basic benefit available to all eligible physicians based on eligible income; and a length of service (LOS) benefit based on how long you’ve been practising in B.C. — the minimum being nine months of work earning eligible income while covered by the Canadian Medical Protective Association.

 3. Determine the best strategy

 You can make a contribution to an investment account (RRSP, spousal RRSP, TFSA or IPP) that is equal to or greater than your CPRSP entitlement.
 You will need to choose which one (or which combination) is best for you and carefully consider the tax implications.

 Your MD Advisor* can make sure you’re on the right track so you can maximize your returns and minimize your taxes.

 Because it is a taxable benefit, your CPRSP amount will be included in your personal income.

 RRSP: If you contribute to your RRSP, the taxable CPRSP income will be offset by the RRSP deduction, and you would not see an increase in overall personal taxes.